dthaler/iftype-reg/draft-thaler-iftype-reg.md

 # IANA Considerations

-This entire document is about IANA considerations.
+This entire document is about IANA considerations, but this section discusses actions to be taken by IANA.

-In summary, there are three registries affected:
+There are three registries affected:

-1. ifType definitions {{ifType-registry}}: The registration process is updated in {{procedures}}.
+1. ifType definitions {{ifType-registry}}: The registration process is updated in {{procedures}}, and the template is updated in {{iftype-template}}.
-    Additional advice to registrants and Designated Experts is provided in {{sublayers}}.

-2. tunnelType definitions {{tunnelType-registry}}: The registration process is updated in {{procedures}}.
+2. tunnelType definitions {{tunnelType-registry}}: The registration process is updated in {{procedures}}, and the template is updated in {{tunneltype-template}}.

 3. transmission numbers {{transmission-registry}}:
     The assignment process is updated in {{transmission-discussion}}.

-Furthermore, {{formats}} clarified that the following are not registries in which values can be directly assigned, but are merely alternate formats of other registries above, and specified changes to the relevant pages:

-1. {{IANAifType-MIB}}: This is an alternate format of the
-    {{ifType-registry}} and {{tunnelType-registry}} registries.
+## MIB and YANG Modules {#module-formats}

+The following actions are to be taken to clarify the relationship between MIB modules, YANG modules, and the relevant registries:

+1. Add the following note to the entry for the IANAifType-MIB at {{protocol-registries}}:
+  "This is one of the available formats of the ifType and tunnelType registries."

+2. Change the note on the entry for the iana-if-type YANG module at {{protocol-registries}} to read:
-2. {{yang-if-type}}: This is an alternate format of the
+  "This is one of the available formats of the ifType registry."

-    {{ifType-registry}} registry.
+3. Change the note on the entry for the iana-tunnel-type YANG module at {{protocol-registries}} to read:

-3. {{yang-tunnel-type}}: This is an alternate format of the
+  "This is one of the available formats of the tunnelType registry."

-    {{tunnelType-registry}} registry.
+4. Create a section for "Interface Parameters" at {{protocol-registries}}, with entries for "Interface Types (ifType)" {{ifType-registry}}, "Tunnel Types (tunnelType)" {{tunnelType-registry}}, and "Transmission Values" {{transmission-registry}}.

+5. Update the ifType definitions registry {{ifType-registry}} to list MIB {{IANAifType-MIB}}
+   and YANG {{yang-if-type}} as Available Formats.

+6. Update the tunnelType definitions registry {{tunnelType-registry}} to list MIB {{IANAifType-MIB}}
+   and YANG {{yang-tunnel-type}} as Available Formats, and change the title to "tunnelType Definitions" for consistency with the {{ifType-registry}} title.

+7. Replace the {{yang-if-type}} page with the YANG module content, rather than having a page that itself claims to have multiple Available Formats.

+8. Replace the {{yang-tunnel-type}} page with the YANG module content, rather than having a page that itself claims to have multiple Available Formats.

 In addition {{IANAifType-MIB}} is to be updated as follows: